Michael-Equi/ROV_Test_Bench/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on the main ROV system (Master).

 FOLLOW:
 *  https://docs.google.com/document/d/1C32ucQTIAsE2H7u9OERmmCfyc6WzUvhrB2U6_GgZuWg/edit?usp=sharing